Digital activities of the Estonian Presidency of the Council of the European Union

 A smart economy is based on the interoperability of data resources and digital technologies for the purpose of achieving economic success and the well-being of citizens.
 In order to promote the smart economy in Europe, we need to focus on the initiatives that contribute to the technology-based, universal digitalisation of the economy.

 It should be easy to start a business in the European Union.
 By utilising the opportunities of the information society, all operators should be able to carry out all company activities - from establishment to winding up the operation - to the specific extent possible by means of digital technology.
-The Estonian Presidency wishes to actively proceed with discussions on developments in company law and is ready to start negotiations on the Commission’s upcoming reform package.
+The Estonian Presidency wishes to actively proceed with discussions on developments in company law and start negotiations on the Commission’s upcoming reform package.
 (COMPET).

 Boosting the cross-border provision of services will have a direct positive impact on the economy as a whole, support the set up and expansion of businesses and offer greater choice and better prices for consumers.
 We need to unleash the full potential of the single market in services by simplifying administrative formalities for businesses and making the most of the opportunities offered by digital technologies.
 It is therefore Estonia's objective to make significant progress in negotiations on the services package, including the general approach concerning the services e-card (EU e-card framework proposal; EU e-card services proposal).
 (COMPET).

 A horizontal priority has been set to work towards eliminating the obstacles to the digitalisation of transport to achieve a seamless and more effective transport system in Europe.
-The Estonian Presidency will work toward Council conclusions on the digitalisation of the EU transport sector.
-These conclusions will provide a solid link with current and future legislative proposals contributing to the digitalisation of the transport sector.
+The Estonian Presidency has worked toward Council conclusions on the digitalisation of the EU transport sector.
+These conclusions provide a solid link with current and future legislative proposals contributing to the digitalisation of the transport sector.
 Digitalisation should primarily be seen as a tool to bring about further efficiency and administrative simplification within and between the transport modes.
 (TTE transport).

 - Opening of the Estonian Presidency dome 'Unity', 10 July 2017, Brussels